-Fellows are evaluated throughout each rotation to ensure their performance levels match Baptist Health quality expectations and patient needs.
+Trainees are evaluated throughout each semester rotation to ensure their performance levels match Baptist Health quality expectations and patient needs.
 Areas of evaluation include the nine domains of profession-wide competencies as outlined by the American Psychological Association Standards of Accreditation for Health Service Psychology (2015).

 Formative evaluations are less structured means of skill appraisal and occur across rotations.
 These include making documentation revisions, supervision dialogue focusing on training goal progress, and informal feedback following indirect or direct observation (e.g., one-way mirror observation of client contact, in room during an intake or test feedback session).
-Additionally, an ongoing discourse with the fellow's supplemental rotation is sought throughout the year to inform evaluations.
+Additionally, an ongoing discourse with the trainee's program is sought throughout the year, as appropriate, to inform evaluations.

-Summative evaluations are the formal and measureable assessments of trainee competencies, which occur quarterly.
+Summative evaluations are the formal and measureable assessments of trainee competencies, which occur at the end of each semester.
 This is a benchmark rating for overall progress and serves as an opportunity to highlight areas of potential growth.
 Summative evaluations are informed by multiple sources of data (e.g., direct observation, supplemental rotation performance, case/research presentations, supervision participation, professionalism, and competency rating scales).
 The evaluation rating measure uses a 5-point Likert scale, ranging from "0" ("Unsatisfactory") to "4" ("Exemplary").
 The scale requires that raters objectively assess the relationship between a competency area and the trainee's observable behavior.

 The training program conducts regular programmatic evaluations to inform annual quality performance assessments.
 Trainees are asked for feedback regarding their training experience throughout the academic year, during regular supervision and summative reviews of competency.
-At each formal evaluation period, postdocs complete summative evaluations of their primary clinical supervisors, supplemental rotations, and the overarching training program.
+At each formal evaluation period, trainees complete summative evaluations of their primary clinical supervisors, supplemental rotations, and the overarching training program.
+Trainees also complete an electronic survey rating form at the end of each didactic.

 Supervisors will review summative evaluations with trainees.
-In addition, the trainee's supervisor and/or the Director of Education and Training communicate with ancillary departments regarding fellow progress as indicated.
-Records of all completed evaluations are then provided to the Director of Education and Training, trainee, primary supervisor, and the university's clinical training director.
-The Director of Education and Training compiles all evaluations and reports these findings to the System Administrator.
+In addition, the trainee's supervisor, the Director of Clinical Training, and/or the Director of Education and Training communicate with academic departments regarding trainee progress as indicated.
+Records of all completed evaluations are then provided to the program administrator, trainee, primary supervisor, and the university's clinical training director.
+The Director of Education and Training compiles all evaluations and reports these findings to the Director of Clinical Training (Vice President, Behavioral Health).
 This quality performance assessment serves to provide data for continual improvement and enhancement of the training program.